ppscon/snakeclaw/README.md

 # snakeclaw
-fleetman
-this a version of Richards fleetman for testing the install of a distributed microservices cluster.
+This a version of Richards 'fleetman' for testing the install of a distributed microservices cluster.
 The demo includes the following steps:

 1. Instalation of Istio from Scratch
 2. Instalation of a microservices architecture